 9. Chandragiri Hill

 A hill near Kathmandu, Chandragiri Hill, is easy to climb and has wide Himalayan views.
-The best alternative is to take the short hike or a ride on a cable car to the top since it is an excellent place to go when you need to have a quick getaway out of the city.
+The best alternative is to take the short hike or a ride on a cable car to the top, since it is an excellent place to go when you need to have a quick getaway out of the city.
 On the hilltop, there is a vast expanse of mountains as well as a stunning view of the Kathmandu Valley below.
 This sunrise is invigorating, with the initial light gradually illuminating the mountains and the city, providing a calm beginning to the day.

 Key Highlights:

-- Cable car or short walk.
+- Cable car or a short walk.

 - Panoramic Himalayan views